- November 13 - 14, 2025 -

 Dr. Devin Patel

-Urologic Oncologist Banner MD Anderson
+Urologic Oncologist, Banner MD Anderson

 Dr. Kelly J. Rosso

-Breast Surgical Oncology Banner MD Anderson
+Breast Surgical Oncology, Banner MD Anderson

 Dr. Archan Shah

-Investigational Pulmonologist Banner MD Anderson
+Investigational Pulmonologist, Banner MD Anderson

 Cancer care today extends far beyond diagnosis and treatment.
 This panel will explore the full continuum of care—emphasizing prevention to reduce risk, advances in treatment, and survivorship to promote healthy longevity.
 Our experts will share insights on breast, lung, and prostate cancers, highlighting innovative therapies, lifestyle factors, and supportive resources that help patients live longer, healthier lives during and after cancer.